-Another example of this type of co-location is the manifestation of a partnership with the Bexar County court system, WSA provides employment and training services on location to noncustodial parents who are mandated by the court to obtain and retain employment for child support purposes.
+Another example of this type of co-location is the manifestation of a partnership with the Bexar County court system, WSA provides employment and training services on location to non-custodial parents who are mandated by the court to obtain and retain employment for child support purposes.
 This relationship facilitates continuity of services and alleviates the need for parents to visit an additional location while accomplishing the goal of increased compliance with court orders.

 We are exploring long-range plans to meet and service customers where customers are located.
 An example of this strategy is the provision of services at the San Antonio Food Bank.
 This Co-Location will allow outreach SNAP and Choices participants served at the Food Bank.
 Other strategies may also include a mobile unit, as well as self-service options, and enhance accessibility through online, virtual services and mobile-app channels.
+The San Antonio Food Bank (SAFB) and Workforce Solutions Alamo (WSA) have partnered to co-locating a WSA career center at the SAFB.
+Many people seeking food assistance through the food bank may not be connected or aware of workforce services and critical partnerships such as this aims to make it easier for individuals to receive the support they need to enter a career.
+SAFB assists individuals with application and renewal assistance for various federal benefits including SNAP and TANF programs.
+Workforce Solutions Alamo (WSA) will serve these individuals when their benefits are approved.
+SAFB and WSA seeks to strengthen the partnership between the two entities by integrating services provided by the Food Bank and WSA, allowing a deeper leveraging of resources that meet the needs of individuals that are unemployed or underemployed.